massalabs/as/packages/as-types/README.md

 - **Serializable** is an interface that allows you to use `Args` to serialize/de-serialize your customized object types.

-- **SafeMath** a module to avoid overflows and divisions by zero while doing operations
+- **SafeMath** is a module to avoid overflows and divisions by zero while doing operations.

 - Serialization and Deserialization methods for arrays, staticArrays, booleans, strings and numbers